gagankaur1709/gagankaur1709/README.md

 <hr>

 ### 🚀 Welcome to My Digital Sanctum!
-Konnichiwa!
+<p align="center">Konnichiwa!
 I am Gagandeep Kaur, a denizen of the digital frontier, where the future of technology is forged.
-My passion lies at the intersection of Artificial Intelligence and Software Engineering, crafting intelligent systems that transcend the boundaries of imagination.
+My passion lies at the intersection of Artificial Intelligence and Software Engineering, crafting intelligent systems that transcend the boundaries of imagination.</p>

 ---